LEGAL

 This Privacy Notice for California Residents (this “Notice”) supplements the information contained in the SPG Privacy Policy (the “Policy”) and is provided on behalf of Specialty Program Group LLC and its subsidiaries listed here.

 This Notice provides our “notice at collection” and provides certain mandated disclosures about our treatment of California residents’ information, both online and offline.
-We adopt this Notice to comply with the California Consumer Privacy Act of 2018 as supplemented by the California Privacy Rights Act of 2020 (collectively, the “CCPA”) and any terms defined in the CCPA have the same meaning when used in this Notice (unless separately defined in this Notice).
-This Notice applies solely to residents of the State of California as defined in the CCPA (“California Residents”) who do business with us directly and/or visit the websites of Specialty Program Group LLC and its subsidiaries (“our websites”).
+We adopt this Notice to comply with the California Consumer Privacy Act of 2018 as supplemented by the California Privacy Rights Act of 2020 (collectively, the “CCPA”) and any terms defined in the CCPA have the same meaning when used in this Notice (unless separately defined in this Notice or the Policy).
+This Notice applies solely to residents of the State of California as defined in the CCPA (“California Residents”) who do business with us directly and/or visit the mobile apps and websites of Specialty Program Group LLC and its subsidiaries (“our websites”).

 We reserve the right to amend this Notice at our discretion and at any time.
 When we make changes to this Notice, we will post the updated Notice on the websites and update the Notice’s effective date.
 We encourage you to look for updates and changes to this Notice when you access our websites.
-Your continued use of our websites following the posting of changes constitutes your acceptance of such changes with respect to your use of the websites.
+Your continued use of our websites and mobile applications following the posting of changes constitutes your acceptance of such changes with respect to your use of the websites and mobile applications.

 Accessibility